ilanvolow/utah/README.md

 5. Get the user using your stuff right away.
 6. Write lots of documentation.
 Documentation is what makes or breaks a programming technology.
 One line of documentation is worth 10 lines of code.

 Utah.ts is designed to get the MVP backend prototype up and running in five minutes.
-It won't even run a FAANG company--and that's okay.
+It won't ever run a FAANG company--and that's okay.

+Utah.ts my first experiment in the subject of Beachstorming.

+### Beachstorming: ###
+*Beachstorming -- The strategy of hitting the ground running with as much architecture, stack, and functionality as you can at the start of a new project to avoid those things being eternally latered by management.
+Because later never comes.
+Beachstorming is counter to agile philosophies of "build the stack as we go"; instead advocating "have the stack at the get go".*